-At this stage, we need to specify a detail that did not matter before, the volatility of the realization of F_A in (26): for an option, the uncertainty about the realization of the risk matters.
-We choose to say that if \overline{F}A is the expected recovery of country A, its actual realization is $F_A = \overline{F}A (1 \pm \nu)$, where the noise ν will be chosen either equal to 0 (no uncertainty) or 0.5 (high uncertainty), no correlations across countries.
+At this stage, we need to specify a detail that did not matter before, the volatility of the realization of $F_A$ in (26): for an option, the uncertainty about the realization of the risk matters.
+We choose to say that if $\overline{F}A$ is the expected recovery of country A, its actual realization is $F_A = \overline{F}A(1 \pm \nu)$ , where the noise $\nu$ will either be equal to 0 (no uncertainty) or 0.5 (high uncertainty), with no correlation across countries.
 Given we have no strong prior on the value of that uncertainty, we show the plots for two values.
-In Figures 1-3, the left panel corresponds to no noise ($\nu = 0$), and the right panel corresponds to a noise $\nu = 0.5$.
+In Figures 1-3, the left panel corresponds to no noise ( $\nu = 0$ ), and the right panel corresponds to a noise $\nu = 0.5$ .

 Implied volatility and risk reversals.
 Figure 1 shows the implied volatility of a put as a function of the strike.
 We take the case where country B is riskier than country A. We take $\hat{H}B = -5\%$ in annualized values.
 So, the implied volatility of out of the money puts is high.
 The dotted line is the mirror image of the solid curve, replacing the strike k by 1/k.
-It illustrates that for deep puts, implied volatilities of the crash of currency B are higher than implied volatility of a boom.
-We see that more noise increase implied volatility, as it should, and also decreases the difference between the put implied volatility (evaluated at k < 1) and the symmetrical call volatility (evaluated at 1/k > 1).
+It illustrates that for deep puts, implied volatilities of the crash of currency B are higher than the implied volatility of a boom.
+We see that more noise increases implied volatility, as it should, and also decreases the